ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 If you’re reading this Sennheiser Momentum True Wireless 2 review chances are that you’re a bit of an audiophile or at least on your way to becoming one.
 Well, you won’t be left disappointed.
-The Momentum True Wireless 2 took the top spot for best-sounding wireless earbuds on our list of best wireless earbuds in 2020 and rightly so!
 These guys are acoustically brilliant and offer a stellar listening experience.

 Sennheiser has been at the forefront of high-quality audio devices for many years now and that fact they’ve managed to continue this trend in the form of wireless earbuds is no surprise.
 But not only do these buds sound fantastic they have a lot of positives in other areas.
 Let’s take a look!

 If you’re short on time, click through to the different sections of this Momentum True Wireless 2 review:

 Just like their excellent Momentum True Wireless 2 earbuds use the same high-quality 7mm drivers.
 However, there is an improvement in sound quality which is due to better sound processing software and chipsets.
 A more obvious improvement is the inclusion of ANC (active noise cancellation), which doesn’t directly contribute to the audio quality but does improve the listening experience in certain situations.
 More on that later

 The Momentum True Wireless 2 has a superbly balanced sound profile that compliments almost all genres of music excellently.
 Sennheisser is at the top of their game here and you can really notice the difference between these and the originals.
 The soundstage feels vast and as a result, the music you’re listening to feels spacial rather than just in your head.
 It’s really a novel feeling.